DAIMoNDLab/CT3505-24/INSTALL.md

 - [ ] Install *mercury* by typing the following in the terminal window: pip install mercury

 ## Running steps
+### Assignment 1:
 - [ ] In the terminal window, type "mercury run".
 If everything went smoothly during installation, your browser will open with a new window.
 Have fun!
+### Assignment 2:
+- [ ] Open the Jupyter notebook in Visual Studio Code and run it as-is, clickign on "Run all" up top.

 ## FAQs: